NeurIPS2021SAITS/SAITS/README.md

 ## Development Environment
 All development environment dependencies are listed in file `conda_env_dependencies.yml`.
 You can quickly create a usable python environment with an anaconda command `conda env create -f conda_env_dependencies.yml`.
+Note that this file is for Linux platform.

+## Dataset
+Please check out sub-directory `dataset_generating_scripts`.

 ## Quick Run
 For example,